pubstandards/pubstandards-london/README.md

 If you're adding more information about an event, just use the same date as the automatically generated one and specify the fields you want to override.
 Look at PS C and PS LXVI for examples.

+The website build process will attempt to automatically geocode (lookup coordinates) for any new locations.
+If a map isn't displayed on the event page, or it's wrong, you can manually add coordinates in [locations.json](./locations.json).

 How to hack on this website
 ---------------------------
 * Install [uv](https://docs.astral.sh/uv/)